Why Is This Breed So Maligned?

-The parents of these pups should also be sound and well bred, with a calm disposition to both people and other dogs. look at my articles on the early socialisation of pups.
+The parents of these pups should also be sound and well-bred, with a calm disposition to both people and other dogs. look at my articles on the early socialisation of pups.
 It is vital.

 I strongly believe that this early mix with both adults, children, and other pups of a similar age is so important. that it outweighs almost any other consideration.

 I am not sure I would go that far.
-Having said that I strongly believe that dogs should be allowed out over the parks and round the general public 48 hours after their second set of vaccinations.
+Having said that I strongly believe that dogs should be allowed out in the parks and around the general public 48 hours after their second set of vaccinations.

 In conclusion, the SBT has been given a bad reputation because of what it looks like, and not what it acts like.
 They do make a great family pet, are loyal, loving and brilliant with people.

-Unfortunately the rescue centres are full of them, for the very reasons that they make good pets.
-They are not aggressive to us, therefore useless to the thugs that want them as weapons of intimidation.
-If you are considering a rescue dogs then please consider the Staffordshire Bull Terrier.
+Unfortunately, the rescue centres are full of them, for the very reasons that they make good pets.
+They are not aggressive to us, therefore, useless to the thugs that want them as weapons of intimidation.
+If you are considering a rescue dog then please consider the Staffordshire Bull Terrier.
 I don't think you will regret it.

 History now shows that this was an evil and misguided regime.
-Millions lost their life because of their hereditary and genetic background.
-I fervently hope that in the future the eugenics fostered on breeds of dogs that are deemed to be genetically bad, will be looked on in the same revulsion and horror as that Nazi regime.
+Millions lost their lives because of their hereditary and genetic background.
+I fervently hope that in the future the eugenics fostered on breeds of dogs that are deemed to be genetically bad will be looked on in the same revulsion and horror as that Nazi regime.

 By banning specific breeds, the legislators have effectively stated that breed/genetics alone determines the behavioural outcome.
 If we take that to its logical conclusion, then surely all animals, including humans are born either bad or good, depending on genetics, race or breed.

 I am heavily involved with the DDA as an expert witness and assessor.
 That said, I believe the concept of BSL is intrinsically flawed.
-Training, socialisation and behavioural manipulation creates changes in behaviour.
+Training, socialisation and behavioural manipulation create changes in behaviour.
 That is a fact.
-I would be redundant as a behaviourist, if that were not the case.
+I would be redundant as a behaviourist if that were not the case.

 Stan Rawlinson April 2012